Frequently Asked Questions

 - App: Download the MDLIVE app on your phone or tablet

 - Text: Text EXCELLUS to 635483

-I want to schedule a telemedicine visit through MDLIVE, but am having difficulties using the MDLIVE website.
+I want to schedule a telehealth visit through MDLIVE, but am having difficulties using the MDLIVE website.
 Who can I contact?

 Specific questions about using and registering for MDLIVE can be directed to MDLIVE by calling 866.692.5045 (TTY: 800.770.5531).

 When you register, you’ll be asked for:

 - Your name

 - Phone number(s)